As part of the ArcGIS platform, Portal for ArcGIS and ArcGIS for Desktop can be used together for sharing maps, layers, and packages.

 If your portal is configured with a hosting server, you can publish web layers from ArcMap to your portal.

-Publishing hosted web layers from ArcMap is similar to publishing services to an ArcGIS Server site, but instead of choosing a GIS Server for your server connection, choose My Hosted Services.
+Publishing hosted web layers from ArcMap is similar to publishing services to an ArcGIS for Server site, but instead of choosing a GIS Server for your server connection, choose My Hosted Services.

 - For a hosted tile layer, specify caching information.